The sciatic nerve is the largest and longest single nerve in the human body, about as big around as a man's thumb at its largest point.

 In the lower thigh/above the back of the knee, the sciatic nerve divides into two nerves, the tibial and peroneal nerves, which innervate different parts of the lower leg:

-- The peroneal nerves travel laterally (sideways) along the outer aspect of the knee to the upper foot.
+- Peroneal nerves.
+The peroneal nerves travel laterally (sideways) along the outer part of the knee and down into the upper foot.

-- The tibial nerves continue to travel downward towards the feet and innervate the heel and sole of the foot.
+- Tibial nerves.
+The tibial nerves continue to travel downward toward the feet and innervate the heel and sole of the foot.